Setup Native Development Environment

 Python 2.7.5+, download page.
 Pay attention!
 Don't download Python 3.x version.

-- In Windows, the installation of Visual Studio 2015 or 2017 Community Edition is needed.
+- In Windows, the installation of Visual Studio 2017 Community Edition is needed.
 When installing Visual Studio, please check Desktop development with C++ and Game development with C++ two modules.

 In Mac, the installation of Xcode and command line tool is needed, download page

 Next, let's go back to Cocos Creator to configure the environmental path of the constructing release original platform.
 Choose